Niklan/niklan.net/web/modules/custom/external_content/README.md

   specific content and its External Content Translations.
 - (TODO) **Loader Plugin**: Loader plugin is responsible for saving External Content into Drupal.
-  - (TODO) **Element Loader Plugin**: Runs first and allows to load element if needed.
-E.g. this can be used to load images into media entity and replace this element in content by another one with entity reference for later content loading.
-  - (TODO) **Content Loader Plugin**: Runs right after element loader and responsible for loading / updating content itself.
-- (TODO) **Render Plugin**: Render plugin is responsible for rendering Source File Content into HTML markup.

 ## Plugin System